ElinVS/ElinVS/README.md

-<h1 align="left"> Hey there, I'm Elin 👋 </h1>
+<h1 align="left"> Hey, I'm Elin 👋 </h1>

 <h2 align="left">  I'm a junior software developer who is interested in front end and user focused design.
 Enthusiast of simple things and clean code.
 Happy to be here! </h2>

 👩‍💻 I'm currently immersed in a 16 week professional software development course at CodeClan (a digital skills academy based in Scotland) which has taught me to celebrate small wins, how much you can learn (and forget) in a short time and that errors are your friend!

-:telescope: I'm currently learning everything and so far I have enjoyed working with React and Javascript and motivated to learn more
+:telescope: I'm currently learning Python, Javascript and Java

-:seedling: Striving to become a better programmer, keep solving problems and
+:seedling: Striving to become a better programmer and keep solving problems

+💚 CSS, HTML and React

 ---